First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

-Localized model parameters are now obtained by downfolding the electronic structure onto the corresponding MLWFs.
-By doing this for every optimized crystal structure, the pressure dependence of the dimer model is given in Fig.\ \ref{fig: electronic}(d).
-We see that the on-site repulsion energies, $U_{x^2-y^2}, U_{z^2}$ and $U_{12}$ in Fig.\ \ref{fig: electronic}(d), are significantly enhanced (up to $\sim 30\%$) with the structural phase transition near 10 GPa, and gradually decrease with cell compression at higher pressures.
-In contrast, the kinetic terms, $\Delta$, $t^x_{x^2-y^2}$ and $t^z_{z^2}$, increase monotonically and at a slower rate.
-As a measure of correlation strength in the dimer model, various $U_i/t_i$ ratios are given in Fig.\ \ref{fig: electronic}(e).
-These interaction-to-hopping ratios are abruptly enhanced near the structural phase transition, peaking around 14 GPa before gradually decreasing.
-Interestingly, the parameters near the structural transition at 10 GPa are nearly equivalent -- up to a global scale -- to those around 40–45 GPa.
-From the perspective of this effective dimer model, these similar electronic conditions can be qualitatively associated with the critical pressures of 14 and 51 GPa, between which the strongest signs of zero resistance have been observed \cite{li_pressure-driven_2024}.
+We see that the on-site repulsion energies, $U_{x^2-y^2}, U_{z^2}$ and $U_{12}$ in Fig.~\ref{fig: electronic}e, are significantly enhanced (up to $\sim 30\%$) with the structural phase transition near 10 GPa, continue to increase and reach a maximum around 55--65 GPa, and gradually decrease with cell compression at higher pressures.
+In contrast, the kinetic terms, $\Delta$, $t^x_{x^2-y^2}$ and $t^z_{z^2}$ increase monotonically, yet at a slower rate than in the $Cmcm$ phase.
+As a measure of correlation strength in the dimer model, various $U_i/t_i$ ratios are given in Fig.~\ref{fig: electronic}g.
+These interaction-to-hopping ratios are abruptly enhanced near the structural phase transition, peaking around 18 GPa before gradually decreasing.
+Interestingly, the parameters near the structural transition at 10 GPa are nearly equivalent (up to a global scale) to those around 45-55 GPa.
+From the perspective of this effective dimer model, these similar electronic conditions can be qualitatively associated with the critical pressures of 14 and 51 GPa, between which the strongest signs of zero resistance have been observed \cite{li_identification_2025}.
 While the DFT approximation and the simplified nature of the dimer model may shift the zero temperature critical pressures, the overall trend is robust: the smaller $U_i/t_i$ ratios in both the low-pressure $Cmcm$ phase and at extreme pressures clearly signal a weakening of electronic correlations.
+Furthermore, within this critical pressure window, the steep enhancement of the $U_i/t_i$ ratios at the structural phase transition, followed by a gradual decrease at higher pressures, closely tracks the experimentally observed phase boundary of the right-triangular superconducting region in the PT phase diagram reported by Li \textit{et al.}~\cite{li_identification_2025}.
+Notably, the maximum of $U_i/t_i$ in our simulations occurs at 18 GPa, coinciding with the experimentally observed maximum $T_\mathrm{c}$.